Making the right choices

 Clergy or celebrants often lead funeral services.
 Celebrant’s fees reflect the time they spend with the family to become familiar with the deceased and prepare and conduct the service.

-A wide variety of traditional or contemporary-styled caskets and coffins are available – ornate through to plain and even with personalised designs.
+A wide variety of traditional or contemporary-styled caskets and coffins are available – from plain through to ornate, some even with personalised designs.
 We have illustrated catalogues from various manufacturers to help with your selection.

 Registering the Death

 There is a legal requirement to register a death, and your funeral director will organise this.
 There is also a fee payable to the government for issuing a death certificate.